 Do You Eat These Common But Powerful Brain-Boosting Foods?

-I get so irritated when I see lists of must-eat foods that are hard to find or just plain weird.
-With my jaw clenched, I silently scream: “Who is this list for?
+Not too long ago, I came across the most bizarre foods on a list of what to eat for brain health.
+UGH!
+I silently screamed: “Who is this list for?
 Most people don’t want that, can’t find that or think it’s too expensive!”
 But alas, diet for brain health doesn’t have to be so extreme or complicated.

 Totally uncomplicated actually.